Sustainable Raw Materials

-Traceability of raw materials is critical and as a significant user of paperboard, the beverage carton industry has long been at the forefront when it comes to promoting sustainable sourcing of its raw materials.
+Traceability of raw materials is critical and as a significant user of paperboard, the beverage carton industry has been leading on responsible sourcing of primary materials for decades.
 As an industry, we ensure that we do not have illegally logged timber from non-sustainable sources within our supply chains.

-With beverage cartons comprised of roughly 75% from wood fibre, a natural renewable resource, securing a long-term supply is key.
+With beverage cartons comprised of roughly 75% wood fibre, a natural renewable resource, securing a long-term supply is key.
 As such, ACE members have committed to only sourcing raw materials from sustainably managed forests by ensuring 100% chain-of-custody certification:

-In 2015, ACE Members achieved their voluntary commitment to only use wood fibres from legal and acceptable sources which are covered by certified traceability systems.
-In addition, our members voluntarily committed to secure 100% Chain of Custody certification for all their production sites.
+- In 2015, ACE Members achieved their voluntary commitment to only use wood fibres from legal and acceptable sources which are covered by certified traceability systems.

 Food packaging is essential for securing our global food supply.